broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-exome-workspace-description.md

 While the GVS has been tested with TBD single sample exome GVCF files as input, only datasets of up to TBD exomes are being used for beta testing.

-Note that, by default, the Exomes Beta workflow uses the [Blended Genomes Interval List](gs://gcp-public-data--broad-references/hg38/v0/bge_exome_calling_regions.v1.1.interval_list) for its calling regions.
+Note that, by default, the Exomes Beta workflow uses the Blended Genomes Interval List: `gs://gcp-public-data--broad-references/hg38/v0/bge_exome_calling_regions.v1.1.interval_list` for its calling regions.

 ### What does it return as output?